 They call it adulting.

-I’m only auditing.
+I’ll only be auditing.

 Get ready for spiritual contortions, late term abortions, licking the icing from the beater, confronting a whore and a cheater.